Emergent Open-Vocabulary Semantic Segmentation from Off-the-shelf Vision-Language Models: Experiments

 \subsection{Datasets and Implementation Details}

-Following the previous work for zero-shot semantic segmentation, we adopt validation sets of Pascal-VOC 2012 \cite{everingham2010pascal}, Pascal Context \cite{mottaghi2014role}, COCO Object \cite{lin2014microsoft}, and COCO Stuff \cite{caesar2018coco}, that contain, respectively, 20 object classes, 59 object and stuff classes, 80 object classes and 171 object and stuff classes, to evaluate our framework.
-To verify its versatility, we apply \shortname{} to two high-performance VLMs, BLIP \cite{li2022blip} and BridgeTower \cite{xu2022bridgetower}, which have the ITM loss and text-to-image cross-attention.
+Following the previous work for zero-shot semantic segmentation, we adopt validation sets of Pascal-VOC 2012 \cite{everingham2010pascal}, Pascal Context \cite{mottaghi2014role}, COCO Object \cite{lin2014microsoft}, COCO Stuff \cite{caesar2018coco}, and ADE20K \cite{zhou2017scene} that contain, respectively, 20 object classes, 59 object and stuff classes, 80 object classes, 171 object and stuff classes, and 150 object and stuff classes to evaluate our framework.
+To verify its versatility, we apply \shortname to two high-performance VLMs, BLIP \cite{li2022blip} and BridgeTower \cite{xu2022bridgetower}, which have the ITM loss and text-to-image cross-attention.
 More details are in the supplementary material.

 \textbf{Hyperparameter tuning.} We use CLIP VIT-L/14 to calculate the reward.
 The input resolution is 336$\times$336.
 The search spaces of the random search and results are shown in Tab. \ref{tab:searchspace}.
 For computation efficiency, we tune the layer, the head, and the threshold with GradCAM masks.
 With the first three hyperparameters fixed, we tune the Gaussian variance on masks before Dense CRF.
 We directly adopt Dense CRF hyperparameters from CutLER \cite{wang2023cut} without tuning.